woblerr/authlog_exporter/README.md

 make test
 ```

-For bulding and running on test log:
+For building and running on test log:

 ```bash
 make run-test